burger

 Manage DMARC reports

-This guide is about the DMARC policy and optional security reports sent by email that can be activated or deactivated on demand.
+This guide is about the DMARC policy and the optional security reports sent by email that can be activated or deactivated upon request.

 1. Third-party senders or servers that send emails on behalf of your domain.